Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 6 Had a bug that a constructor was misbuilt.
 An easy unit test would surely have caught it in this case

 <h2 id="4">What worked well in how you worked in this project?</h2>
 Conversation, we knew each other from before and we have a "smsgrupp".
 Work distribution was great with scrum and the close interactions.
+It also didn't take long time until a requested method would be implemented.
+Git is also a hightlight in this project.

 <h2 id="5">What did not work well in how you worked in this project?</h2>
 We had problems with scrum in the beginning because some user stories was dependent on other tasks which someone else was developing, this lead to a slow start.
 Some minor information losses that could save time e.g. Coding a request that was already implemented in the API.